George Simons | March 21, 2023

 While this is definitely plenty of time to submit a response (known in legal terms as an “Answer”), it is always in your best interest to respond as soon as possible.
 The worst thing you can do is ignore the Summons and Complaint.

 If you happen to miss the 20-day deadline to answer your debt collection Summons, on the 21st day you will then receive a 10-Day Notice.
-In a nutshell, this is a final reminder that you have not yet answered or objected to the complaint.
+This is a final reminder that you have not yet answered or objected to the complaint.
 After this, if 10 additional days pass and you have not yet responded, the plaintiff's attorney will file a Motion for Default Judgment.

 This is the last thing you want to happen.
 If a default judgment is granted, you will automatically lose your case.
 The judge will enter a judgment against you and award the plaintiff the amount they asked for.
 This is true even if a mistake was made or you do not owe as much as the creditor claims, so it's best to answer by the deadline.